-The game of 'Poker' is considered as The King of card games and is popular across the globe.
-Poker is a game of equal opportunities and the possibilities of winning are equal among all partakers.
-Poker can vary in the number of hidden cards, shared cards and number of cards dealt, but Betting is an essential part of the game.
+The game of 'Poker' as considered as The king of card games and is popular across the globe.
+Poker is a game of equal oppurtunities and the possibilities of winning are equal among all partakers.
+Poker can vary in the nummber of hidden cards, shared cards and number of card dealt, but betting is an essential part of the game.

-The betting round for all time moves in a clockwise direction, commencing with the Texas poker player sitting to the left of the big blind.
+- The betting time for all time moves in a clockwise direction, commencing with the Texas poker player sitting to the left of the big blind.

-A player can check if there is no wager in the existing betting round.
-This moves the action to the next player who is sitting right-handed respectively.
+- One player can check if there is no wager in the existing betting round.
+This move the action to the next player who is sitting right handed respectively.
 A check forfeits the current right to bet and not interest in the pot.
 The round is deliberated complete if all players check during the betting round.

-A player may call if there has been a bet in the existing poker round.
-A player is required to match the existing bet completed by his/her opponent in the act of calling.
+- A player may call if there has been a bet in the existing poker round.
+A player is required to match the existing bet completed by his/her opponent in the act calling.

-A player may rise if there has been a bet in the existing poker round.
+- A player may rise if there has been a bet in the exsiting poker round.
 He/she is needed to make his/her bet a bigger one after matching with the existing bet in the act of rising.
-To maintain interest in the pot, all successive players are needed to call the raise or re-raise.
+To maintain interest in pot, all successive player are needed to call the raise or re-raise.
 The betting endure still every player has either folded or matched the bets made in each betting round.
 The round is considered complete if no bets are made and every player has checked.
 The next betting round starts when the betting round is finished.

-You can go for the option of All-in as a substitute of folding if there may arise a situaton when you are out of chips and want to carry on playing a hand that you consider has a possibility of winning.
+- You can go for the option of All-in as a subtitute of folding if there may arise a situaton when you are out chips and want to carry on playing a hand that you consider has a posibility of winning.
 The pot will be segregated into the side and main pots, and any additional chips will be sited in the side pot.
 A player will get the main pot if he/she wins the game.
 The second best hand will get the side pot.
-Added side pots are formed if above one player opts for All-in.
+Added side pots are formed if above one player opts for all in.
 Additional side pots are shared according to the top ranking hand and the sequence in which players opted for the option of All-in.
-The player wins both the main and side pots if a player has the top-ranking hand and did not go All-in.
+The player win both the main and side pots if the player has top-ranking hand and did not go All-in.

-Players can choose to display or to not display their cards if their hands cannot beat the best hand shown so far at the showdown
+- Players can choose the display or to not display their cards if their hands can not beat the best hand shown so far at the shutdown.